Backyard Football: Backyard Football 2004

+Backyard Football 2006

+Backyard Football 2006 was developed by Humongous Entertainment and published by Atari in 2005 for Windows, PlayStation 2, and Game Boy Advance.
+Mike Vick, Donovan McNabb, Marvin Harrison, and Brian Urlacher return in this game, while Daunte Culpepper, Tom Brady, Matt Hasselback, Priest Holmes, LaDainian Tomlinson, Torry Holt, Peyton Manning, Michael Strahn, Tony Gonzalez, and Ahman Green are added.
+It is the first game in the series to feature a 7-on-7 lineup.

 Backyard Sports Football 2007

 Backyard Sports Football 2007 was developed by Humongous Entertainment and published by Atari in 2006 for the Game Boy Advance.
-Like the previous installment in the series, Backyard Sports Football 2007 featured the ability to create own player, build own team, play exhibition games or a season mode, and play as a number of NFL players as their childhood lookalikes.
-It also added 7-on-7 gameplay for the first time.
 Backyard Sports Football 2007 received negative reviews, being criticized for its repetitive sound and poor gameplay.
 The sound is described was described as "annoying, repetitious music" by a reviewer at GameZone.
 The gameplay was described as poor by the same reviewer due to "irresponsive controls" and a lack of playbook options.

 Backyard Football '08

 Backyard Football '08 was released in 2007 for the Wii, PlayStation 2, Nintendo DS, and PC.
 Humongous Entertainment handled development, with assistance by FarSight Studios and Torus Games.
 It was published by Atari.
 The game allows the player to play as child versions of professional football players from all current NFL teams, as well as play entire football seasons as any of the 16 teams.

 IGN rated the Wii version of the game a 6/10 and criticized it for having controls that may be hard for a younger audience to understand, while praising its commentary for being funny.